Skip to content

 Method Type LVBench Computation Limitations

-VideoAgent Agent 29.3% Exhaustive + GPT Low accuracy
+VideoAgent Agent 29.3% Exhaustive+GPT Low accuracy

-VideoTree Agent 28.8% Tree-based exhaustive Linear complexity
+VideoTree Agent 28.8% Tree Exhaustive Linear complexity

-Ego-R1 Agent+RL ~64.9% (VME) Caption every 30s High computation cost
+Ego-R1 Agent+RL ~64.9%(VME) Caption every 30s High computational cost

-AdaReTake-72B MLLM 53.3% Adaptive sampling 72B large model
+AdaReTake-72B MLLM 53.3% Adaptive Sampling 72B Large Model

-LongVideo-R1 Agent+RL 50.0% ~10 navigation rounds Weak on global questions
+LongVideo-R1 Agent+RL 50.0% ~10 rounds nav.
+Weak on global Qs

 Rating